bilgedemirkaya/ft_server/README.md

 autoindex on --> Enables Nginx auto indexing to browse your files from the web browser.

 ## Steps for creating the project
 First I try to understand how nginx + php-fpm + mysql work together.
 I installed them using ubuntu terminal and tried to use them together.
+But if you have experienced LEPM stack before you may skip this step and build your docker container.

 ## What is LEMP stack?
 The term LEMP is an acronym that represents the configuration of a Linux operating system with an nginx web server with site data stored in a MySQL database and dynamic content processed by PHP.